 Postpartum depression is common with women who recently gave birth, especially with first-time mothers.
 PPD may occur during pregnancy but it generally begins after giving birth and can last until the baby is at least six weeks old.
 After that time, the symptoms of PPD may fade on their own or they may require help from a mental health professional.

 PPD causes feelings of overwhelming sadness, helplessness, and anxiety in new mothers.
-Postpartum depression symptoms can also lead to dramatic changes in the mother’s sleep schedule, appetite, concentration level, self-esteem, emotional health, and more.
+Postpartum depression symptoms can also lead to dramatic changes in the mother’s sleep schedule, appetite, concentration level, self-esteem, emotional and mental health conditions, and more.